Python Multiline String | Quick Tips for Python Print String

 Understanding these fundamentals is crucial to mastering the creation of multiline strings in Python.
 With this knowledge in hand, you’re well-prepared to tackle more advanced topics like escape sequences, string concatenation, and alternative methods for creating multiline strings.

-Multiline strings in Python are not just about creating readable and organized code.
+Multiline strings in Python are not just about situations when a python line too long for reading.
 They hold much more significance when it comes to file handling, data processing, and other advanced Python techniques.

 Python’s multiline strings are particularly useful when working with files.
 They allow you to read or write large blocks of text to a file in a format that preserves line breaks, which is essential for maintaining the structure and readability of the text.